sawaiz/coincidenceCounter/readme.md

-Schematic Board layout, and test ardiono file.
-Designed to work with arduino nano as base board.
+Schematic Board layout, and test Arduino file.
+Designed to work with Arduino Nano as base board.